bytefish/bytefish.de/blog/pca_lda_with_gnu_octave.md

 author: Philipp Wagner
 summary: This page will show you how to do a Principal Component and Linear Discriminant Analysis with [GNU Octave](http://www.gnu.org/software/octave), a high-level language and environment for numerical computing.

-# Principal Component Analysis and Linear Discriminant Analysis with GNU Octave #

 This page will show you how to do a Principal Component and Linear Discriminant Analysis with [GNU Octave](http://www.gnu.org/software/octave), a high-level language and environment for numerical computing.

 ## Experiment 1 ##